stephancill/forwardmail/browser-extensions/README.md

 ---

-Add keys to multiple vendors by seperating them with | in the prefix
+Add keys to multiple vendors by separating them with | in the prefix

 ```
 {